Hazel (Tree)

 Description

-Hazel trees (Corylus species) are deciduous shrubs or small trees belonging to the birch family (Betulaceae).
-They are recognized by their rounded, doubly-serrated leaves and production of edible hazelnuts enclosed in leafy husks.
-Hazels are commonly found in woodlands, hedgerows, and urban areas across Europe and parts of Asia.
+Hazel trees (Corylus species) are deciduous shrubs or small trees in the birch family (Betulaceae).
+They have rounded, doubly-serrated leaves and produce the edible hazelnuts (also called filberts) enclosed in leafy husks.
+Hazels are common in woodlands, hedgerows, and urban areas across Europe and parts of Asia.
 They produce distinctive yellow catkins in late winter that release abundant pollen before leaves emerge.
 Common species include common hazel (Corylus avellana) and Turkish hazel (Corylus colurna).

 Allergy Symptoms